 Key Takeaways

-- Paying off a mortgage early doesn’t have to be in one fell swoop.
-You can do it slowly over time by following certain payment strategies.
+- Paying off a mortgage early doesn’t have to be done all at once.
+You can do it slowly over time with certain payment strategies.

-- Making extra payments specifically towards your loan’s principal is optimal.
+- Making extra payments directly towards your loan’s principal is optimal.

 How to Pay Off Your Mortgage Early

-Here’s a closer look at the different options for paying a mortgage off early:
+There are a few expert-approved options for paying a mortgage off early.

-- Pay biweekly instead of monthly: Moving from monthly to biweekly mortgage payments allow you to make one full extra payment each year.
-If you already get paid biweekly, it may be fairly easy to reconfigure your budget to accommodate this payoff strategy.
+- Pay biweekly instead of monthly.
+Moving from monthly to biweekly mortgage payments is especially beneficial if you already get paid biweekly.
+As such, it may be fairly easy to adjust your budget to accommodate this payoff strategy.

-- Refinance to a shorter loan term: It could make sense to refinance your mortgage into a shorter loan term if doing so would allow you to pay off the balance sooner.
-For example, if you have a 30-year fixed with 22 years left on the loan then you could refinance into a 15-year loan and pay off the balance seven years earlier The potential downside is that a shorter mortgage term often means a higher monthly payment.
+- Refinance to a shorter loan term.
+It could make sense to refinance your mortgage into a shorter loan term if doing so would allow you to pay off the balance sooner.
+For example, say you have a 30-year fixed with 22 years left on the loan.
+You could refinance into a 15-year loan and pay off the balance seven years earlier.
+The potential downside is that a shorter mortgage term often means a higher monthly payment.

 A mortgage calculator can help you estimate your monthly payments and monthly savings from different early payoff methods.
 If you’re learning toward replacing your existing mortgage with a new one, researching refinance lenders can help you find a loan that fits your situation and needs.